Environmental Abatement Industry Resources

 Mold thrives in damp, humid environments.
 Bathrooms, basements, and kitchens are particularly vulnerable.
 Preventing mold growth starts with controlling moisture levels in these areas.
 Addressing leaks, ensuring proper ventilation, and promptly drying wet surfaces can significantly reduce mold risks.

 There’s no shortage of advice on mold removal, but not all of it is accurate.
-Many believe household products like bleach or vinegar can eliminate mold entirely.
+Many believe household products like bleach or vinegar can eliminate mold.
 While these remedies have some effectiveness, they’re not universal solutions.
 Let’s debunk some common myths:

 Reality: Bleach only removes surface mold and doesn’t penetrate porous materials.